 Translated from Balochi by Fazal Baloch

 Akbar Barakzai was born in Shikarpur, Sindh in 1939.
 He is ranked amongst the proponents of modern Balochi literature.
 His poetry reflects the objective realities of life.
 Love for motherland, peace and prosperity and dignity of a man are the recurrent themes of his poetry.
 His love for human dignity transcends all geographical and cultural frontiers.
 Barakzai is not a prolific poet.
-In a literary career which spans over half a century, Barakzai has managed to bring out just two anthologies of his poems, but his poetry has depth and reaches out to human hearts with its profundity.
+In a literary career which spans over half a century, Barakzai has brought out just two anthologies of poetry, Who can Kill the Sun and The Lamps of Heads, but his poetry has depth and reaches out to human hearts with its profundity.
 Last year, Barakzai rejected the Pakistan Academy of Letters (PAL) award, quoting the oppressive policies meted out to his region by the government as the reason.

 Fazal Baloch is a Balochi writer and translator.
 He has translated many Balochi poems and short stories into English.
 His translations have been featured in Pakistani Literature published by Pakistan Academy of Letters and in the form of books and anthologies.
 Fazal Baloch has the translation rights to Barakzai’s works and is in the process of bringing them out as a book.